 According to experts, a lasting solution to cyber attacks requires more than finding a single failure point.
 There has to be a comprehensive solution which can deal with systems crashing due to viruses or a fault in programming, which criminals can exploit.

 For example, hospitals are especially vulnerable, as they have hundreds of different types of systems and thus have numerous vulnerable points.
 Most hospitals cannot afford the expensive cyber security measures, and so a new approach and new solutions have to be worked out, which can prevent or stop cyber attacks.
+A knowledge in ethical hacking is also a must for IT experts working within the business.
+Non-technical employees need trainings to help them avoid the most common cybercrimes as well.

 Public, political and governments have to work together